niartemev/air_quality/README.md

-Implementation of a various regressor algorithms to predict health risk scores<br>
+Implementation of a various regressor algorithms to predict health risk scores based on pollution data<br>

 Random forest tree:<br>